CrayLabs/SmartSim/doc/installation.rst

 .. code-block:: bash

     # run one of the following
-    smart --device cpu          # install PT and TF for cpu smart --device cpu --onnx   # install all backends (PT, TF, ONNX) on gpu
+    smart build --device cpu          # install PT and TF for cpu smart build --device cpu --onnx   # install all backends (PT, TF, ONNX) on gpu

 By default, ``smart`` will install PyTorch and TensorFlow backends for use in SmartSim.

 .. note::

-    If a re-build is needed for any reason, ``smart --clean`` will remove all of the previous installs for the ML backends and ``smart --clobber`` will remove all pre-built dependencies as well as the ML backends.
+    If a re-build is needed for any reason, ``smart clean`` will remove all of the previous installs for the ML backends and ``smart clobber`` will remove all pre-built dependencies as well as the ML backends.